danielpiron/Resume/Daniel_Piron-Resume.md

 **VP**

 _Leading Options Market Making Application_ • 2005-Present

- * Developed scriptable quoting engine test framework in C++ allowing users to specify database, market data, quant, and GUI user inputs with assertions for verifying expected behavior.
- * Created regression test utility for detecting quant code inconsistencies through KDB trade replay.
+ * Designed and built in-house multi-language (C++, C#, Java) and cross-platform (Windows & Linux) dependency management and build system, setting the stage for a Perforce to Git transition.
  * Built a daily release impact report interweaving data from Jira, Bitbucket, and custom build system to dramatically improve transparency of release state.
+ * Tied Jira workflow to Bitbucket pull request approval and merge process promoting audit compliant SDLC process and clean Dev to QA hand-off.
+ * Migrated disparate artifact storage on Windows and Linux to unified Artifactory strategy resulting in zero downtime for 100s of clients.
  * Designed C++ wrapper library for ITRS monitoring XMLRPC API for reporting internal performance statistics improving allocation of production resources.
    Library widely adopted by C++ based teams throughout Citi.
- * Tied Jira workflow to Bitbucket pull request approval and merge process promoting audit friendly SDLC process and clean Dev to QA hand-off.
- * Lead Python rewrite of in-house multi-language (C++, C#, Java) and cross-platform (Windows & Linux) dependency management and build system, setting the stage for a Perforce to Git transition.
- * Quality architecture allowed transition between disjoint artifact storage on Windows and Linux to Artifactory resulting in zero downtime for 100s of clients.
  * Collaborated with production staff to create seamless release processes.
+ * Maintained and administered instances of Jira, Bitbucket, Jenkins, and Sonarqube.
  * Supported releases to operations facilities in North America, EMEA, and APAC regions.
  * Conducted a weekly series of hour long educational sessions to provide training and insight to our tools and build process improving user competence and satisfaction.
- * Developed Docker based prototype build and runtime environments for application transitioning from Windows .NET to DotNET Core on Linux.
+ * Initiated Docker prototype build and runtime environments for application transitioning from Windows .NET to DotNET Core on Linux.
  * Consistently called upon to troubleshoot issues in development, QA, and Production environments going above and beyond expected duties using various tools including code comparison, debuggers and dependency analyzers.
+ * Developed scriptable quoting engine test framework in C++ allowing users to specify database, market data, quant, and GUI user inputs with assertions for verifying expected behavior.
+ * Created regression test utility for detecting quant code inconsistencies through KDB trade replay.

 ### el-bohio.com, Queens, NY